deepchecks/monitoring/docs/source/user-guide/user_interface/integrations.rst

 Email Notifications
 -------------------

-To configure email notifications go to the page 'Configurations/Integrations' and click on the tab 'Notifications'.
+To configure email notifications go to the page 'Configurations/Integrations' and click on the 'Notifications' tab.
-On the shown table mark alert severity levels about which you want to be notified.
+On the display table mark the alert severity levels for which you would like to receive notifications on.

 .. image:: /_static/images/user-guide/user_interface/8.1.1_selection_of_alert_severity_for_email_notifications.png
     :width: 600

-Example of an email notification.
+An example of an email notification.

 .. image:: /_static/images/user-guide/user_interface/8.1.1_example_of_email_notification.png